Promoting medical imaging report readability by upholding the established principles of clear writing.

 “When the meaning is unclear there is no meaning.”

-Hyperlucent.com teaches radiologists technical writing skills to improve their reports.
-We help edit reports to scientific publication standards as increasingly demanded by referrers, administrators, payers and patients.
+We define hyperlucent as clearer than usual.
+Imaging reports are medical publications and editorial standards should apply.
+Hyperlucent.com teaches radiologists technical writing skills to improve the value of their reports.
+We teach by editing reports to scientific publication standards as increasingly demanded by referring physicians, administrators, payers and patients.

-to say uncommon things.”
+“Use ordinary words to say extraordinary things.”

 “Brevity is the soul of wit.”

 Consistent report structure and nomenclature are important but require appropriate syntax and grammar to give clear meaning.